jstephencorey/java-badge/README.md

    1. See `q6_sortfile/SortFile.java`, setting `boolean sortReverse = true;`
 8. Write code to show exception handling including examples of checked, unchecked, and Error exceptions
    1. See `q8_exceptions/ExceptionHandler.java`
 9. Write your own enum type.
+Describe when you would use it.
-   1. See `q9_enum/LicenceTypeEnum.java`
+   1. See `q9_enum/LicenceTypeEnum.java` and the javadoc for that class
-##Working with Methods, Encapsulation and Inheritance
+## Working with Methods, Encapsulation and Inheritance
 10. Show how to use a common piece of logic from two different classes, in three different ways: 1) by composition, 2) by inheritance, and 3) by static method calls, discuss the tradeoffs -
     My examples are pretty simple, and not the most practical for use, but they illustrate the point.
     1. The first one uses an Engine class with a method for figuring out range, and the Car class calls that.
 This is good for putting things that conceptually belong in one class only in that class, in a way you can access in that class.
 This is also used for "has-a" relationships - a car has an engine.
 Unlike static methods, this would be something a bit more involved, or accessing instance variables.
 See `q10_logic_sharing/composition`.